marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

 from statsmodels.tsa.stattools import adfuller, kpss
 ```

-We look at the end-of-day values for the [Brent Crude Oil Last Day](https://finance.yahoo.com/quote/BZ=F/).
 As customary, we apply a log transformation to reduce the effect of outliers and extreme movements.

 ```python